freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-introduction-to-flexbox/introduction-flexbox-question-e.md

 In the above screenshot, `flex: 1` equates to: `flex-grow: 1`, `flex-shrink: 1`, `flex-basis: 0`.

 Very often you see the flex shorthand defined with only one value.
 In that case, that value is applied to `flex-grow`.
-So when we put `flex: 1` on our divs, we were actually specifying a shorthand of `flex: 1 1 0`.
+So when you put `flex: 1` on our divs, you were actually specifying a shorthand of `flex: 1 1 0`.

 # --question--